RETAIL

 • Real-time update : Ensure inventory is updated in real time to avoid oversold or out of stock.
 This requires tight integration between the store's inventory management system and the e-commerce platform.

-• Unified inventory :
+• Unified Inventory :

 • Common stock : Take an approach where physical inventory and online inventory are treated as a unified inventory.
 This allows the same inventory to be used to serve online and in-store orders, optimizing the use of resources.